-JOB The decimal point defined by the DECFMT

-SYSVAL The decimal point defined by the QDECFMT
+JOB The decimal point defined by the DECFMT attribute of the current job is used in the report.
+SYSVAL The decimal point defined by the QDECFMT system value is used in the report.
 Decimal_point Specify the decimal point used in the report.
 For example, if you are processing a report containing numbers that have a comma as the decimal point on a system where the normal decimal point is a period (.), specify, (comma).
 CoolSpools will interpret commas in numeric data as a decimal point, not a thousands separator.